tensorturtle/cycarla/cycarla-backend/README.md

 # Installation

-Supported platforms: Windows 10, Ubuntu 22.04
+Supported platforms: Windows 10, Ubuntu 22.04.
+Other versions can work if you install Python 3.10 and pipx.

 ## Windows 10-specific Prerequisites